l1siki-dev/okinawa_gametheory/docs/en/01_1._Fake_Tourism/01_We_are_all_lied_to.md

             | **TOTAL** | **209,200** | | |

-        ??? quote "Breakdown of Others"
+        ??? info "Breakdown of Others"
             | Components | Estimated Amount | Profit Efficiency | Note |
             | :--- | :--- | :--- | :--- |
             | **1.
 Pensions (Direct from Outside)** | **~245,000** | 100% | This is the *majority* of Social Security 411k.
 (The rest is paid by local cities). |